camchu2001/my-wiki/docs/02. Python/Python  for Coding Interviews.md

 print("n =", n)
 >>> n = None
 ```
-## 2. Conditional Statements
+### 2. Conditional Statements
 Python doesn't use parentheses or curly braces.
 Instead, it relies on **indentation** to define code blocks.
-This syntax may be confusing for beginners (it definitely was for me 😅).
 ```python
 n = 1
 if n > 2: